HHH spring meeting 2021: History from below revisited

 Leonieke Vermeer: The quantified self in diaries

 Leonieke Vermeer (assistant professor in modern history at Groningen University) talked about the use of ego documents as a source for medical history – as according to Roy Porter, diaries and letters are the ultimate sources for the study of the patient’s perspective.
 Autobiographical documents have indeed turned out to be rich sources for the social and cultural history of medicine and health, but also very complicated ones.
 Insights from life writing and autobiographical studies, for example about narrativity and subjectivity, are therefore indispensable.
 As an example, Leonieke analysed a selection of Dutch diaries from the 19th and early 20th century as precursors of present-day self-tracking with activity trackers (such as the Fitbit) and the ‘Quantified Self’ movement.
-In any period, one of her conclusions was, self-tracking is about ablism, as ability is the norm.
+In any period, one of her conclusions was, self-tracking is about ableism.
+Ability as a norm takes shape in the long nineteenth century with the diary as a key ‘technology of the self’ in which the responsible, self-governing individual monitors his or her own health and wellbeing.

 - Forthcoming article by Leonieke on this subject: